avinashok/dev-cookbook/README.md

 ## Kubernetes Commands
 ### Commands for interacting with Kubernetes clusters
 - `kubectl get pods -n <name of the cluster>` - Used to retrieve information about resources in the cluster.
+- `kubectl get pods -A -o wide` - Used to get complete information about available pods and the tasks undertaken by them.
+- `kubectl get nodes` - Used to get all available nodes.
 - `kubectl describe pod -n <name of the cluster> <name of the pod>` - Gives detailed information from the yaml file used to configure the pod.
 - `kubectl logs <name of the pod> -n <name of the cluster>` - To get the logs of a pod
 - `kubectl top pod <name of the pod> -n <name of the cluster>` - To retrieve usage statistics of a pod